hzw-go/influxdb/tsdb/index/tsi1/tsi1.md

 [show measurements]
 q: drop measurement only mark memory and append wal, how to mute the measurement in tsi file
 ```
+- [ ] select
+    - select from cache
+    - select from tsm file
+    - apply tombstone to result from tsm file
+    - merge result from cache and tsm file (cache overwrite value from tsm file)

+all show ... is executed by index

+The Engine returns a slice of Values by querying the FileStore and Cache.
+The Values in the Cache are overlaid on top of the values returned from the FileStore.
+The FileStore reads and decodes blocks of Values according to the index for the file.
+Updates (writing a newer value for a point that already exists) occur as normal writes.
+Since cached values overwrite existing values, newer writes take precedence.